FlowFuse/website/marketing/hubspot.md

 Given that we have multiple client-facing roles within FlowForge, it's important to document those that we talk to to ensure no crossover in sales and conversations.

-It is best practice to ensure a HubSpot contact is created prior to meeting with them, as soon as a call/conversation is scheduled.

-This minimises the chances of another FlowForge colleague arranging a conversation with that same contact, and will make it clear to others in the team, whom you're planning to talk to.
-In some cases, we may have had interactions with potential FlowForge customers in the past, and other colleagues can contribute useful information upfront of any new introductions.

 #### Lifecycle Stage

 When defining a new contact in HubSpot, an option exists to define the "Lifecycle Stage", this section